neal-o-r/neal-o-r.github.io/_posts/2018-3-25-optimal-binning.md

 3) For each of the $n-1$ bin-edges, remove the one whose removal most increases $L$

-4) Repeat until $L$ will be decreased by removing another bin
+4) Repeat until $L$ will be decreased by merging any more bins

 By this process we begin with a fine binning of $x$ and we keep merging bins until each pair of adjacent bins are in some sense optimally different from one another.
-The nice thing about this simple model is that it can be implemented really easily (no dynamic programming required) and it has complexity $\mathcal{O}(N_bins^2\log(N_data))$.
+The nice thing about this simple model is that it can be implemented really easily (no dynamic programming required) and it has complexity $\mathcal{O}(N_{bins}^2\log(N_{data}))$.
+Great!

 All isn't rosy in the garden however, there are drawbacks to this method.
-Since we start off with $n$ even bins and we only ever remove bin-edges, never adding or moving any, we end up with edges on integer fractions of the span of $x$, which may not be optimal.
-Secondly, since the algorithm is greedy it will drive directly into the first local minimum it sees, and it will never pass through a low-likelihood region to get to a higher likelihood one, e.g. if we have 3 bins where 1 would be optimal, but merging any pair would be worse than keeping the 3 then we'll never get to the 1 bin optimal solution.
+Since we start off with
+$n$ even bins and we only ever remove bin-edges, never adding or moving any, we end up with edges on integer fractions of the range of $x$, which may not be optimal.
+Secondly, since the algorithm is greedy it will drive directly into the first local minimum it sees, and it will never pass through a low-likelihood region to get to a higher likelihood one, e.g. if we have 3 bins where 1 would be optimal, but merging any pair would be worse than keeping the 3, then we'll never get to the 1 bin optimal solution.
 These drawbacks are a shame, but on the whole it seems the histograms we arrive at are pretty good.

 I've coded this up in a scikit transformer [here](https://github.com/neal-o-r/optimal-binning).